India’s startups are not only queuing up to go public on India’s stock markets — they’re also making waves abroad.

 The company had raised money from prominent investors, including Tiger Global, and by 2013, had amassed over 10,000 paying customers which used its SaaS solution to interact with their customers.
 The company had ruffled some big feathers as well, feuding with international giant Zendesk, which had accused it of being a rip-off of its product.
 In response, Freshdesk had created a whole website called ripoffornot, which compared the two products.

 But Freshdesk’s international ambitions were just getting started — it opened a US office in 2014, and UK and Australia offices in 2015.
 It acquired several Indian companies along the way, and launched more products to help companies manage their customers.
 In 2017, the company changed its name to Freshworks to accommodate its growing portfolio — Freshdesk had just been a software product, but it ran several others by then, including Freshsales, Freshchat and Freshcaller.
-The company became a unicorn in 2018, attaining a $1 billion valuation 8 years after being founded.
+Freshworks has also reportedly chosen Oracle Fusion Supply Chain Management (SCM) to streamline its supply chain processes ahead of the IPO.
+Freshworks had became a unicorn in 2018, attaining a $1 billion valuation 8 years after being founded.

 Freshworks has grown considerably since then — it today records $300 million (Rs.
 2100 crore) in annual recurring revenue.
 Its net loss has shrunk to $9.8 million from $57 million a year ago.
 Freshworks has over 52,500 customers and 4,300 employees, and its products are used by 50,000 companies in 120 countries, including by high-profile names such as Delivery Hero SE, Vice Media and Swedish payments firm Klarna.